deprecate/sublime-init/README.md

 ## Usage

-Invoking the command will show a Quick Panel list of available templates.
+* Invoking "SublimeYeoman" from the command palette will show a Quick Panel list of available templates.

-Choose the template to base your project on.
+* Choose the template to base your project on.

-You will be prompted to enter a path for your new project.
+* You will be prompted to enter a path for your new project.
 Do so.

-You will be prompted for values for any replaceable tokens in any template files or file names.
+* You may be prompted for values for any replaceable tokens in any template files or file names.
 Enter the values you want to use.

-Newly created project folder will open in system file manager.
+* Newly created project folder will be opened up in Sublime Text

 ## Creating and Modifying Templates